samuelcanon/Exploratory-Data-Analysis-Hospital-Length-of-Stay-Python/README.md

 **Tools:** Python (pandas, matplotlib, seaborn, scipy)

 **Type:** Descriptive analytics only.
-No machine learning, no prediction.
+No ml/prediction.

-**Unit of analysis:** Encounters, not patients.
+**Unit of analysis:** Encounters.
 No patient identifier exists in this dataset.

 -------

 ## Business Questions
 1. How is length of stay distributed across encounters?
-2. Which clinical characteristics are associated with longer stays?
+2. Which clinical conditions are associated with longer stays?
-3. Is there facility-level variation in length of stay?
+3. Is there facility level variation in length of stay?

 -------